TyrfingMjolnir/TyrfingMjolnir/README.md

 - 📫 How to reach me telepathy
 - 😄 Pronouns: Not my kind of juice, the junk in your trunk speaks for itself.
 - ⚡ Fun fact: My first hack changed the colors of the cars in Burnin Rubber on the C64

+My user experience OS profile
+1984 Commodore 64
+1985 Amiga 500, initial introduction to Solaris and vi, yet not a daily driver at this point 1992 Amiga 3000
+1993 MacOS 7.x
+1996 Linux RedHat Colgate
+1998 Linux debian

 Note `username` == `repositoryname` with a `README.md` I saw @orhun do this, I'm trying this too.